taylor-peterson/taylor-peterson.github.io/_projects/hmcmachineshop.md

 Another major change we made was to add cameras to each shop.
 After some setup (including routing a couple hundred feet of ethernet cable through the ceilings) we had a monitor setup in the main shop which allows proctors to monitor activity in the other two shops.
-While this by no means obviates the need to physically go to the other shops to check on students, it's definitely better than in the best when proctors had no idea what was going on in the other shops.
+While this by no means obviated the need to physically go to the other shops to check on students, it's definitely better than in the past when proctors had no idea what was going on in the other shops.

 After getting fed up with the old check in system (which consisted of manually